 Quantic School of Business and Technology was first licensed to operate by the District of Columbia Higher Education Licensure Commission on July 7, 2016.
-Quantic School of Business and Technology successfully renewed this license on July 6, 2017, July 12, 2018, July 15, 2019, and July 9, 2020.
+Quantic School of Business and Technology successfully renewed this license on July 6, 2017, July 12, 2018, July 15, 2019, July 9, 2020, and August 5, 2021.
 On February 24, 2020, the Distance Education Accrediting Commission (DEAC) granted accreditation to Quantic School of Business and Technology following a comprehensive review of its quality curricula and operational practices.
 On May 14, 2020, Quantic School of Business and Technology became a member of the State Authorization Reciprocity Agreement (SARA) which allows the institution to deliver programs to residents of all member states.
 Quantic School of Business and Technology is licensed by the Bureau for Private Postsecondary Education (BPPE) to operate in California.
+On December 17, 2021 DEAC approved Valar Institute as a division of Quantic School of Business and Technology.